Criminal Background Check — Country Guide

 An apostille is NOT the same as notarization.
 A notary public confirms that a signature is real — but that's not enough for Korean Immigration.
 Only an apostille, issued by your country's designated apostille authority (listed in each country card above), is accepted.

-USA, Canada (as of Jan 2024), UK, Ireland, Australia, New Zealand, South Africa — all 7 EPIK-eligible countries are now Hague signatories.
-The apostille is the correct path for every EPIK applicant.
+USA, Canada (as of Jan 2024), UK, Ireland, Australia, New Zealand, and South Africa are all parties to the Hague Apostille Convention.
+The apostille is the correct and only path for every EPIK applicant — no consular authentication or legalization is required.

 6-Month Validity — Korea's Strictest Rule

-Korean Immigration only accepts Criminal Record Checks dated within 6 months of your E-2 visa application.
+Korean Immigration only accepts Criminal Record Checks dated within 6 months of your contract start date.
 This is the most common reason EPIK placements get delayed by a full intake cycle.

 - ✓The 6-month clock starts from the issue date printed on the CRC — not the apostille date.

-- ✓Don't request the CRC too early — if it's over 6 months old at the visa interview, you'll need to re-order AND re-apostille.
+- ✓Don't request the CRC too early — if it's over 6 months old at your contract start date, you'll need to re-order AND re-apostille.

 - ✓Korvia's target: issue date 2–3 months before departure, apostille completed 1–2 months before departure.